mlanza/atomic/README.md

 * [`assoc`](https://clojuredocs.org/clojure.core/assoc)
 * [`assocIn`](https://clojuredocs.org/clojure.core/assoc-in)

-The beauty of these functions (kudos to Hickey!) is how they allow one to surgically update a state object held in a cell (atom) without actually mutating anything.
+The beauty of these functions (kudos to Hickey!) is how they allow one to surgically replace the state held in a state container without mutating it.

-In the absence of threading macros, several key functions exist (see these demonstrated in the example programs) to facilitate pipelines and composition:
+In the absence of threading macros and pipeline syntax several functions exist (see these demonstrated in the example programs) to facilitate pipelines and composition:
 * `chain` (a normal pipeline)
 * `maybe` (a null-handling pipeline)
 * `comp`